remotestorage/armadietto/README.md

 ### Storage backends
-armadietto supports pluggable storage backends, and comes with two implementations out of the box:
+armadietto supports pluggable storage backends, and comes with a file system implementation out of the box (redis storage backend is on the way in `feature/redis` branch):

 * `Armadietto.FileTree` - Uses the filesystem hierarchy and stores each item in its own individual file.
 Content and metadata are stored in separate files so the content does not need base64-encoding and can be hand-edited.
 Must only be run using a single server process.
-* `Armadietto.Redis` - Stores data in a Redis database, and all stored data is base64-encoded.
-It can be run with any number of server processes.

 All the backends support the same set of features, including the ability to store arbitrary binary data with content types and modification times.